You can't roll back to a system you already changed

 Decommissioning the old system tests the discipline.
 The new system looks good, the old one consumes resources, and pressure to decommission grows daily.
 Infrastructure bills are visible.
 Operational burden is real.
 It feels done.

 Every traffic pattern the new system handles reduces the risk of decommissioning.
 A full weekly cycle covers day-of-week variation.
 Month-end processing exercises the batch paths.
 Load spikes fill in the rest on their own schedule.
-Each pattern checked off shrinks the set of unknowns that could force a rollback.
+Each checked-off pattern shrinks the set of unknowns that could force a rollback.

 Criteria agreed before the first traffic shift hold when pressure mounts.
 The SLO is the bar for enumerable patterns.
-Without that agreement, the decommissioning decision drifts from pattern coverage to "has anyone complained lately" — and the pressure starts the moment the new system handles a clean week.
+Without that agreement, the decommissioning decision drifts from pattern coverage to "has anyone complained lately," and the pressure starts the moment the new system handles a clean week.

 Coexistence costs more and takes longer.
 That's the price of a rollback path that works when you need it.
 Every shortcut that removes the old system early is a bet that nothing left will go wrong.
-The discipline is not making that bet until the evidence justifies it.